Homophone: German

 Most are couples like lehren (to teach) – leeren (to empty).

 Spanish

-Although Spanish has far fewer homophones than in English, they are far from being non-existent.
-Some are homonyms, such as basta, which can either mean 'enough' or 'coarse', but most exist because of homophonous letters.
+Spanish has many homophones, but fewer than English.
+Some are homonyms, such as basta, which can either mean 'enough' or 'coarse', and some exist because of homophonous letters.
 For example, the letters b and v are pronounced exactly alike, so the words basta (coarse) and vasta (vast) are pronounced identically.

-Other homonyms are etymologically related, but have different genders, and in some cases the different genders producing different lexical items.
-In the case of persona, el persona (the male or ungendered/unidentified person) and la persona (the female person) are the masculine and feminine forms of the noun persona (person) respectively.
-However, el capital and la capital have drastically different meanings, in which the masculine noun means 'money' and the feminine noun means 'capital city' or 'capital letter'.
+Other homonyms are spelled the same, but mean different things in different genders.
+For example, the masculine noun el capital means 'capital' as in 'money', but the feminine noun la capital means 'capital city'.

 Japanese

-There are many homophones in Japanese, due to the use of Sino-Japanese vocabulary, where borrowed words and morphemes from Chinese are widely used in Japanese, but many sound differences, such as the original words' tones, are lost.
-These are to some extent disambiguated via Japanese pitch accent (i.e. 日本 vs. 二本, both pronounced nihon, but with different pitches), or from context, but many of these words are primarily or almost exclusively used in writing, where they are easily distinguished as they are written with different kanji; others are used for puns, which are frequent in Japanese.
+There are many homophones in Japanese, due to the use of Sino-Japanese vocabulary, where borrowed words and morphemes from Chinese are widely used in Japanese, but many phonemic contrasts, such as the original words' tones, are lost.

-An extreme example is kikō (hiragana: きこう), which is the pronunciation of at least 22 words (some quite rare or specialized, others common; all these examples are two-character compounds), including:
+An extreme example is the pronunciation [kì̥kóō] which, accounting for the "flat" pitch accent, is used for the following words: